seawolf2357/MiroFish/README-EN.md

 ```

 ## 📄 Acknowledgments

+MiroFish has received strategic support and incubation from Shanda Group!

 MiroFish's core simulation engine is powered by **[OASIS (Open Agent Social Interaction Simulations)](https://github.com/camel-ai/oasis)**.
 OASIS is a high-performance social media simulation framework developed by the [CAMEL-AI](https://github.com/camel-ai) team, supporting million-scale agent interaction simulations, providing a solid technical foundation for MiroFish's swarm intelligence emergence.
 We sincerely thank the CAMEL-AI team for their open-source contributions!